 - Figure 3a shows a project that contains a stream crossing and new impervious surface.
-Even though only part of the project and only part of the new impervious surface is within the TDA, if the impervious area ≥ 1 acre, an RSA will be required.
-Furthermore, if the new impervious surface were comprised of several small parcels with total surface area ≥ 1 acre, an RSA would be required. - Figure 3b shows a project with multiple stream crossings, but all TDAs are contained within a single TDA when the watershed is delineated using the most downstream 20W control point.
+Even though only part of the project and only part of the new impervious surface is within the TDA, if the impervious area ≥ 10,000 square feet, an RSA will be required.
+Furthermore, if the new impervious surface were comprised of several small parcels with total surface area ≥ 10,000 square feet, an RSA would be required. - Figure 3b shows a project with multiple stream crossings, but all TDAs are contained within a single TDA when the watershed is delineated using the most downstream 20W control point.
 In this case the entire new impervious surface is within the TDA, although the project limits extend outside the TDA.
-If net new impervious area ≥ 1 acre, an RSA is required. - Figure 3c provides an example of a project that contains a stream crossing, but the entire new impervious surface lies outside the TDA delineated from a point 20W downstream from the crossing.
+If net new impervious area > 10,000 square feet, an RSA is required. - Figure 3c provides an example of a project that contains a stream crossing, but the entire new impervious surface lies outside the TDA delineated from a point 20W downstream from the crossing.
 No RSA is required. - Figure 3d depicts a project that does not contain a stream crossing within the project limits.
 No RSA is required.